Schooling Ain't Learning, But It Is Money

 How does the signaling model better fit the facts?
 Simple.
 Although Third World schools fails to teach literacy and numeracy, they still rank students.
 Indeed, Pritchett emphasizes that one of the main problems with international test scores is that weaker students tend to drop out sooner, creating an illusion of learning in the data.
 What Pritchett doesn’t emphasize, though, is that employers can profit from this selection attrition by preferring more educated workers.
 Signaling!

 Prtichett earnestly wants to bring literacy and numeracy to the world’s poor.
 It’s a worthy aim.
 But his evidence teaches us much deeper and more general lessons about the economics of education.
-Once you grasp how little its schools teach and how much employers pay, the signaling story is hard to escape for the Third World.
+Once you grasp how little its schools teach and how much its employers pay, the signaling story is hard to escape for the Third World.
 And if signaling matters enormously there, shouldn’t we expect it to matter enormously everywhere?